 Besides obvious things like the route items you will take with you, you need to think about things that will make your trip comfortable and make you feel like home.
+If you’re taking the whole family along, think about what makes everyone feel at home and pack it all in the RV.
 After all, that’s what RV experience is all about, right?

 1) Get a TV!